 SEED weighs the current reality of rates and other value measures along with the customized requirements of each individual.

 Historically, simply investing and rebalancing to a pre-set equity-to-fixed income split has resulted in much reduced volatility for only a modest reduction in returns relative to just stocks.
-The Vanguard Balanced Index Fund, as a real example, maintains a 60/40 domestic equity to fixed income split and has only underperformed the S&P500 by less than 1.5% from 1992 through 2019 at much less volatility.
+The Vanguard Balanced Index Fund, as a real example, maintains a 60/40 domestic equity to fixed income split and has only underperformed the S&P500 by less than 1.6% from 1992 through 2020 at much less volatility.
 Equally impressive, by managing their tax lot when selling, they have paid out only a minimal amount of capital gains.
 The return advantages of rebalancing show up over longer periods of time, too.
-As measured by Vanguard, a 60/40 split between stocks and bonds has returned 8.6% from 1926 versus the 100% stock portfolio of 10.1% and 100% bond portfolio of 5.3%.
+As measured by Vanguard, a 60/40 split between stocks and bonds has returned 9.1% from 1926 through 2020 versus the 100% stock portfolio of 10.3% and 100% bond portfolio of 6.1%.